neuralmagic/sparseml/user-guide/recipes/README.md

     inter_func: cubic
 ```

+[Check out the SparseZoo](https://sparsezoo.neuralmagic.com/) to see examples of state-of-the-art recipes/

+Below, we enumerate the available modifiers in SparseML.

-## Training
+## Training Modifiers

-### Epochs
+### Hyperparameter Modifiers

-The Epoch Modifiers control how many epochs to run the training process for.
+The hyperparameter modifiers control various aspects of the training process.

 #### EpochRangeModifier